 If your child has been recently diagnosed with CP, you may be feeling uncertainty and fear about the future.
 These children often require extensive speech, occupational, and physical therapy to achieve their optimum quality of life.
 If your child’s condition was the result of health provider negligence or malpractice, you may be eligible to receive compensation for medical and rehabilitation bills.

-Your birth injury claim begins with a free initial consultation.
+Your birth injury claim begins with a free initial consultation with our Kansas City personal injury lawyers.
 Contact us today to get started.